-Do you see how this diamond could be recut into a pear shape?
+Do you see how a diamond cutter might turn the diamond above into a pear shape?
 Recutting this chipped marquise cut diamond into a pear shape is the best way to reduce the loss.

-Sometimes these types of accidents are the result of an inherent problem within the internal structure of the diamond.
+Sometimes, these types of accidents result from an inherent problem within the diamond's internal structure.
 Clarity characteristics such as extensive feathers, cavities, and knots are potential risks for jewelers.

 A very thin girdle edge or internal crack near the diamond surface can be a recipe for disaster.
-However, damaging a diamond is also sometimes the result of inexperience or carelessness on the part of the jeweler.
+However, damaging a diamond is also sometimes the result of inexperience or carelessness on the jeweler's part.

 It's a tragic story.
 The owner of the ring had taken it to her jeweler for a routine cleaning and quarterly inspection.

 While inspecting the ring, the sales clerk noticed that the center stone was loose.
-As a result, the ring was left with the store so that the diamond could be tightened.
+As a result, the ring was left with the store so that the jeweler could tighten the diamond.

-The owner of this ring did not discover the chip in her diamond until 3 months later.
-That's when she took the ring back into the store for the next contractual quarterly inspection!
+The owner of this ring did not discover the chip in her diamond until three months later.
+That's when she took her engagement ring back into the store for the next contractual quarterly inspection.